charlscooper/charlscooper.github.io/README.md

 Software development started for me around twelve years old, creating simple batch files to find solutions to simple problems.
 For example to execute shutdown commands allowing me to download movies and games over night, then have the pc shut down before my parents would awaken and scold me for running the computer throughout the night.

-My early interest in computers has driven me to pursue a career in software development, and I have since gained extensive knowledge and experience in this field.
-Gaining a great deal of knowledge in the world of software systems, how they work and more importantly how to engineer them to overcome real world problems of any size.
+My early interest in computers has driven me to pursue a career in software development, and I have since gained extensive insight and experience in this field.
+Gaining a great deal of knowledge in the world of software systems, how they work and more importantly how to engineer them to overcome 'real world' problems of any size.

 ---